Ismail-Abu/-Java-Leet-code-solutions/README.md

 # Hello, World

 I'm **Ismail Abu-Shanab**, an aspiring problem solver with a passion for coding and growth.
-My current goal is to tackle challenges from the LeetCode app and share my solutions with the world — not just to show what I’ve learned, but to help others learn too.
+My current goal is to tackle challenges from the LeetCode app and share my solutions with the world.
+Not just to show what I’ve learned, but to help others learn too.

 ---